Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Broadcast, Multiple-Access, and Interference Channels

-In \cite{MACLiu09}, Liu et al. consider the fading cognitive multiple-access channel with confidential messages (CMAC-CM), where two users attempt to transmit common information to a destination while user 1 also has confidential information intended for the destination and tries to keep its confidential messages as secret as possible from user 2.
-The secrecy capacity region of the parallel CMAC-CM is established and the closed-form power allocation that achieves every boundary point of the secrecy capacity region is derived \cite{MACLiu09}.
-It should be noted that, all the above works in the field of MAC with confidential messages, assume single antenna nodes.
+In \cite{MACLiu09}, Liu \emph{et al}. considered the fading cognitive multiple-access channel with confidential messages (CMAC-CM), where two users attempt to transmit common information to a destination while user 1 also has confidential information intended for the destination and tries to keep its confidential messages as secret as possible from user 2.
+The secrecy capacity region of the parallel CMAC-CM was established and the closed-form power allocation that achieves every boundary point of the secrecy capacity region was derived \cite{MACLiu09}.
+It should be noted that all the above work on the MAC with confidential messages assumes single antenna nodes, with little existing work on multiple-antenna scenarios.